Kequc/knex-stringcase/README.md

 **Used with [npm knex](https://www.npmjs.com/package/knex) to convert database column names for use by a node application.**

-By default this library assumes your database columns to use snakecase `my_key` and your node application uses camelcase `myKey`, however these settings can be modified.
+By default this library assumes your database columns use snakecase `my_key` and your node application uses camelcase `myKey`, however these settings can be changed.

 ## Why